uk-gov-mirror/alphagov.mapit/docs/importing-data.md

 don't expect them (run the script on production or integration if you're not sure) you'll need to investigate.

-Ssh into one of the machines and run:
+SSH into one of the machines and run:

+    gds govuk c ssh -e integration mapit
     $ cd /var/apps/mapit
     $ sudo -u deploy govuk_setenv mapit venv3/bin/python manage.py mapit_UK_show_missing_codes